 How to cite this article:

 Apaak Daniel.
 Gender Effect on Academic Performance of Junior High School Athletes in Ghana: A Case Study of Komenda, Edina, Eguafo and Abirem Municipality in Central Region.
-International Journal of Physical Education, Sports and Health.
-2016; 3(2): 355-364.
+Int J Phys Educ Sports Health 2016;3(2):355-364.